sahilramani/sahilramani.github.io/_posts/2020-10-29-how-to-setup-python3-and-jupyter-notebook-on-jetson-nano.md

 ---

 > ## [Scripted Setup][1]
-> If you would like to set up your Jetson Nano in a more hands off manner, there’s a new installer script I’ve been working on. [**Here’s the details.**][1]
+> If you would like to set up your Jetson Nano in a more hands off manner, there's a new installer script I've been working on. [**Here's the details.**][1]
 <br/>

 > ## [Updated Instructions][2]